 When the regular army was made more systematic, two wars played a major role.
 The Dandanakan Battle in 1040, which is one of them, was the first spark to prove the power of the Turkish army to the whole world.
 Later on, the 1071 Malazgirt Battle made the geography we live in today as a Turkish dwelling.
 The reign of the Byzantines in Anatolia, which is almost as old as the history of mankind, ends with this battle, and the whole world begins to recognize the Turks.

 With the establishment of the Ottoman State in 1299, which is one of the longest surviving states in the world, the Turkish army also gained a different dimension.
 Although the organizational structure in the Ottoman army showed differences in the establishment phase, it began to really take shape in the Murat I time.
-This army, also known as the first army with trooper in the history of the world, has accomplished many important successes with horseback riders.
-Later, the pedestrian units have been added to the army.
+This army, also known as the first with trooper in the history of the world, has accomplished many important successes with horseback riders.
+Later, the pedestrian units have been added.

 Turkish Army Today